 Presented in association with Bell Media

 Applications are closed.

-There is a $100 non-refundable fee per application.
+$100 non-refundable submission fee per application with the option to receive a feedback report for an additional $100.
 Payment is processed through PayPal.

-- Phase 2 training March 2017, exact dates to be chosen with final teams
+- Phase 2 training: September 2020, exact dates to be chosen with final teams

 What does NSI Totally Television offer?

 This highly effective 12-month course provides customized, hands-on training for Canadian producer/writer teams to develop story ideas into polished packages to present to buyers in the global marketplace.